Tag

 An Intelligent Mirror that Gives You Skincare Advice

 To create an intelligent mirror that gives you skincare advice, you will need to start with a regular mirror and add some technology.
 First, install a camera behind the mirror that can take high-quality images of your face.
 Next, use facial recognition software to analyze your skin and identify any areas that need attention.
 You can then program the mirror to provide customized skincare advice based on your individual needs.
 This could include recommending specific products, suggesting changes to your skincare routine, or providing tips for better self-care.
-This innovative project offers students a chance to blend design, science, and learning into a single product.

 9. A Temperature-Controlled Water Bottle